Strong Duality in Risk-Constrained Nonconvex Functional Programming: Proofs

-Following \citep{Chamon2020a,Chamon2021}, showing that ${\cal C}$ is convex and the strict feasibility of problem (\ref{eq:Base}) (from Assumption \ref{assu:Assumption}) would suffice to ensure that (\ref{eq:Base}) exhibits zero duality gap, as a relatively simple consequence of the supporting hyperplane theorem; see Section \ref{subsec:Convexity-of-C}, or \citep[Theorem 1 and its proof]{Chamon2020a}, or \citep[Appendix A]{Chamon2021} for the details.
+Following \citep{Chamon2020a,Chamon2021}, showing that ${\cal C}$ is convex and the strict feasibility of problem \eqref{eq:Base} (i.e., Slater's condition in Assumption \ref{assu:Assumption}) would suffice to ensure strong duality of \eqref{eq:Base}, as a relatively simple consequence of the supporting hyperplane theorem; see Section \ref{subsec:Convexity-of-C}, or \citep[Theorem 1 and its proof]{Chamon2020a}, or \citep[Appendix A]{Chamon2021} for the details.
 In fact, this is a special part of a far more general story; see, e.g., \citep{FloresBazan2013}.
-Proving convexity of ${\cal C}$ is nontrivial in the case of (\ref{eq:Base}) though, and does not follow from the analyses presented in the aforementioned articles.
-This is due to the nonlinearity of the functionals present in the risk constraints of (\ref{eq:Base}), in sharp contrast to standard problems considered in the literature (e.g., in \citep{Luo2008,Ribeiro2012,Chamon2020a,Chamon2021}), where the corresponding constraints evaluate the vector $\boldsymbol{f}$ solely through linear functionals, i.e., expectations.
+Proving convexity of ${\cal C}$ is nontrivial in the case of \eqref{eq:Base} though, and does not follow from the analyses presented in the aforementioned articles.
+This is due to the nonlinearity of the functionals present in the risk constraints of \eqref{eq:Base}, in sharp contrast to standard problems considered in the literature (e.g., in \citep{Luo2008,Ribeiro2012,Chamon2020a,Chamon2021}), where the corresponding constraints evaluate the vector $\boldsymbol{f}$ solely through linear functionals, i.e., expectations.

-\textbf{\textit{The Challenge of Risk:}} From the discussion above it follows that ultimately we would like to prove that the set ${\cal C}$ is convex.
+\textbf{{The Challenge of Risk:}} From the discussion above it follows that ultimately we would like to prove that the set ${\cal C}$ is convex.
 This would mean that if $(\delta_{o},\boldsymbol{\delta}_{r},\boldsymbol{\delta}_{d})\in{\cal C}$ for $(\boldsymbol{x},\boldsymbol{p})\in{\cal X}\times\Pi$ and if $(\delta'_{o},\boldsymbol{\delta}'_{r},\boldsymbol{\delta}'_{d})\in{\cal C}$ for $(\boldsymbol{x}',\boldsymbol{p}')\in{\cal X}\times\Pi$, then, for every $\alpha\in[0,1]$, it should be the case that

 In other words, we would have to show that there exists another pair $(\boldsymbol{x}_{\alpha},\boldsymbol{p}_{\alpha})\in{\cal X}\times\Pi$, such that